'Jitna keechad uchaloge, kamal utna hee zyada khilega': PM Modi 'thanks' protesting Opposition in Rajya Sabha

-Prime Minister Narendra Modi launched a fresh broadside against the Opposition in Rajya Sabha on Thursday, saying the more "keechad" (dirt) they will fling, the bigger "kamal" (lotus) will bloom.
+Prime Minister Narendra Modi hit back at the opposition in the Rajya Sabha on Thursday, saying the more "keechad" (dirt) they will fling, the bigger "kamal" (lotus) will bloom.
+With opposition MPs, throughout his 80-minute speech in Rajya Sabha, chanting slogans to demand a "joint parliamentary committee probe" into allegations levelled by the US short-seller Hindenburg Research and alleged his collusion with industrialist Gautam Adani, Modi said he alone was more than a match for all who are taking turns shouting slogans to oppose him.

-Amid slogan shouting by MPs from TMC, Congress and other opposition parties from the Well of the House, Modi began replying to the debate on the motion thanking the President for her address to the joint sitting of Lok Sabha and Rajya Sabha at the start of the Budget Session, and accused the Congress of adopting only "tokenism" to solving problems the country faced.
+In his reply to the motion of thanks to the President's address, the PM thumped his chest to assert that he has devoted his life to the service of the nation and wants to take it forward, which has rattled the opposition parties who are indulging in political games to save themselves.

-"Keechad unke pass tha, mere pass gulal.
-Jo jis ke pass tha, usne diya uchal," Modi quoted Manik Verma's poem in response to the allegations opposition parties levelled on him and his government.
+Pointing to the Congress complaint that his government does not adequately honour the contribution of the first prime minister Jawaharlal Nehru in nation-building, Modi asked why Nehru's descendants never used his surname.
+"If we miss mentioning Nehru anywhere, they (Congress) get upset.
+Nehru was such a great person, then why does none of them use the Nehru surname.
+What is the shame in using the Nehru name," he said.
+Citing a newspaper report, the PM said the Congress named as many as 600 schemes after the Nehru-Gandhi family.

 Also Read: 'Modi-Adani bhai-bhai' slogan echoes as PM Modi replies to Motion of Thanks in Rajya Sabha